cortexrd/Knack-Toolkit-Library/README.md

 -   **removeTimedPopup**: To remove the timedPopup.

--   **infoPopup**: Similar to timedPopup, but without a delay.
+-   **infoPopup**: Similar to timedPopup, but without an expiration delay.
 Removal must be done manually.
-Useful for progress indicator.
+Useful for progress indicators.

--   **setInfoPopupText**: To indicate progress in infoPopup.
+-   **setInfoPopupText**: To indicate general information, status or progress in infoPopup.

 -   **removeInfoPopup**: To remove infoPopup.